AdobeDocs/experience-manager-65.en/help/sites-administering/campaign-segmentation.md

 >[!NOTE]
 >
 >This document covers the configuration of segmentation as used with the Client Context.
-To configure segments with ContextHub using the touch UI, please see [Configuring Segmentation with ContextHub](/help/sites-administering/segmentation.md).
+To configure segments with ContextHub using the touch UI, see [Configuring Segmentation with ContextHub](/help/sites-administering/segmentation.md).

 Segmentation is a key consideration when creating a campaign.
 See [Segmentation glossary](/help/sites-authoring/segmentation-overview.md) for information on how segmentation works and key terms.

-Depending on the information you have already collected about your site visitors and the goals you want to achieve, you will need to define the segments and strategies needed for your targeted content.
+Depending on the information you have already collected about your site visitors and the goals you want to achieve, you must define the segments and strategies needed for your targeted content.

 These segments are then used to provide a visitor with specifically targeted content.
 This content is maintained in the [Campaigns](/help/sites-classic-ui-authoring/classic-personalization-campaigns.md) section of the website.
 Teaser pages defined here can be included as teaser paragraphs on any page and define which visitor segment the specialized content is applicable for.